DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-1.md

 This is a sample solution of normalizing the **Customer Details View** and the **Customer Orders View** in ESP Document 1.
 The styling conforms to the associated [Legend.md](normalization legend).

+> The markdown for this file can be found in the [source repository](https://raw.githubusercontent.com/DMIT-1508/DMIT-1508.github.io/dev/demos/esp/specs/ESP-1.md).

 ----

 ## Customer Details View